braincrafted/symfony2cs-bundle/README.md

 Error handling
 --------------

-If you should encounter problem, add the `--verbose` option to the command to view the output of the executed commands.
+If you should encounter problem add the `--verbose` option to the command to view the output of the executed commands.

-    php app/console bc:symfony2cs:install --verbose
+    php app/console braincrafted:symfony2cs:install --verbose

 License